Automattic/wp-calypso/client/lib/plugins/README.md

 Plugins uses a [flux](https://facebook.github.io/flux/docs/overview.html#content) approach to managing plugins data in calypso.

+**Note: usage of the plugins store is discouraged, please use the Redux version instead**

 ## Plugins Store

 The Plugins Store is responsible for keeping each site's plugin list up to date.
 Initially it loads the data and request it as it gets updated.
 This store also listens to any actions relevant to keep the data up to date such as the plugin update/activate/deactivate etc.